[CLJ-1175] NPE in clojure.lang.Delay/deref Created: 06/Mar/13 Updated: 14/Aug/13 Resolved: 14/Aug/13

 |Patch:||Code and Test|

-Summary: Delays get into a corrupt state if an exception thrown, allowing deref to behave differently on back-to-back calls.
-Patch causes Delay to rethrow the original exception, includes tests.
+Delays get into a corrupt state if an exception is thrown, allowing deref to behave differently on subsequent calls.